yzdxs/learn-anything/readme.md

 - this usually means I like this topic or idea or video
 	- or in the case above, I use these applications and like them over ones that don't have ✨
+	- in the main mind map above I use ✨ to indicate topics in which I am interested or have substantional information on

 - I also add on 🔰 to nodes that I have sucessfully transferred to [Anki](https://apps.ankiweb.net/)
 	- I use Anki and [spaced repetition learning](http://www.wikiwand.com/en/Spaced_repetition) to transfer knowledge from this mind map to my memory